prashanthm07/Facial-Expression-Recognition-using-Deep-Learning/README.md

 * opencv>=4.0.1
 * keras>=2.3.1
 #### Installation of dependencies using Anaconda distribution
+- Create a new virtual environment using conda

   `conda create -n faceexpressions python=3.7 -y`
+- Activating our new virtual environment

   `conda activate faceexpressions`
+- Installing necessary libraries

   `pip install ipykernel`
+- I'd recommend you to use the display name same as environment name

   `python -m ipykernel install --user --name faceexpressions --display-name "faceexpressions"`

-If you have want to install Tensorflow GPU then use below command
+- If you have want to install Tensorflow GPU then use below command

   `conda install tensorflow-gpu==2.0.0`

-If you have want to install Tensorflow CPU then use below command
+- If you have want to install Tensorflow CPU then use below command

   `conda install tensorflow==2.0.0`

-The below pip command installs keras, opencv, pandas, matplotlib, scikit-learn
+- The below pip command installs keras, opencv, pandas, matplotlib, scikit-learn

   `pip install keras opencv-contrib-python pandas numpy matplotlib scikit-learn`

-The below command install jupyter notebook on Anaconda Distribution
+- The below command install jupyter notebook on Anaconda Distribution

   `conda install jupyter`

-Once your dependencies installation is done, you can run the notebook files on jupyter notebook(if you are using Anaconda) using below command.
+- Once your dependencies installation is done, you can run the notebook files on jupyter notebook(if you are using Anaconda) using below command.

   `jupyter notebook`

 ### Real-Time Testing of our model:
 * This can be done just by running **RealtimePredictions.py**

   `python RealtimePredictions.py`

 * You'll see a window pop up and you can find the predictions on your screen(I've cropped the window).
 (See the demo file below)
 ![GIF](https://github.com/mangipudiprashanth7/Facial-Expression-Recognition-using-Deep-Learning/blob/master/demo.gif)